TJ-Solergibert/tj-solergibert.github.io/content/post/transformers-in-supercomputers/index.md

 ---
-title: Transformers training in supercomputers with the 🤗 Stack and Slurm
+title: Transformers training in supercomputers with Hugging Face 🤗 and Slurm
-subtitle: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with the DistributedDataParallel strategy using the 🤗 Stack and Slurm
+subtitle: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with the DistributedDataParallel strategy using Hugging Face 🤗 and Slurm

 # Summary for listings and search engines
-summary: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with PyTorch's DistributedDataParallel strategy using the 🤗 Stack and Slurm
+summary: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with PyTorch's DistributedDataParallel strategy using Hugging Face 🤗 and Slurm

 # Link this post with a project
 projects: []